Free website audit · a plan and a fair price built around your business · no lock-in

 Cookie Policy

-TL;DR. This website sets no tracking, analytics, or marketing cookies.
-Vercel Analytics and Speed Insights are first-party and cookieless.
+TL;DR. This website sets no tracking or marketing cookies.
+Our analytics are cookieless: Plausible (EU/Germany) runs on this site, and Vercel Analytics and Speed Insights are first-party and cookieless.
 The only cookies you may encounter are strictly-necessary ones set by Stripe Checkout (on Stripe's own domain) when you start a subscription.
-If we ever add analytics or marketing cookies, we'll ask for your consent first via a banner — and document them in the table below.
+If we ever add non-essential cookies, we will ask for your consent first via a banner and document them in the table below.
 This policy is the UK PECR companion to our Privacy Policy.

 2. What cookies are (in plain English)

-Strictly-necessary cookies don't need your consent.
-Everything else (analytics, advertising, personalisation, cross-site tracking) does — and the consent has to be active, specific, and as easy to refuse as it is to accept.
+Strictly-necessary cookies do not need your consent.
+Everything else (analytics, advertising, personalisation, cross-site tracking) does, and the consent has to be active, specific, and as easy to refuse as it is to accept.

 3. What we set on this website

 As of the last-updated date above, this website sets no cookies of its own.
-Not for analytics.
 Not for advertising.
 Not for personalisation.
-The site is statically rendered on Vercel London (region lhr1); Vercel Analytics and Speed Insights run on first-party endpoints (/_vercel/insights and /_vercel/speed-insights), are cookieless, and don't profile you.
+Not for cross-site tracking.
+We do run cookieless analytics on this site: Plausible (EU/Germany) counts pageviews without cookies or shared identifiers, and Vercel Analytics and Speed Insights run on first-party endpoints (/_vercel/insights and /_vercel/speed-insights), are cookieless, and do not profile you.
+We also use Sentry for error monitoring, which records an error event (including your IP address) only when something on the site breaks, and it does not set cookies.

-If a future page genuinely needs a strictly-necessary cookie (for example, a session token to remember a multi-step form), we'll list it in the table below before it ships.
+If a future page genuinely needs a strictly-necessary cookie (for example, a session token to remember a multi-step form), we will list it in the table below before it ships.

 4. Cookies set by embedded providers

 When you take a specific action that hands you off to another company's domain, that company sets its own cookies under its own privacy policy.
-The two we currently route to:
+The one we currently route to:

 Cookie Provider Purpose Lifetime Category